Dualities in Physics: Introduction

 Other dualities that build on this elementary example, and that show similar behaviour, are particle-soliton dualities in three dimensions (two dimensions of space and one of time: see Section \ref{Psd3D}), which are associated with the Berezinskii-Kosterlitz-Thouless phase transition between a high-temperature phase of dissociated vortices and a low-temperature phase of condensated pairs of vortices and anti-vortices.

 Point (iii) leads to some unexpected connections.
 For example, there are (under the umbrella of AdS-CFT) surprising dualities that map solid state systems to (quantum) gravity systems (\citeauthor{mauri2024gauge}, 2024).
-This is surprising, because, apart from the fact that the solid state systems in question are actually realized in the lab (\citeauthor{smit2021momentum}, 2021), the duality relation goes well beyond the analogies that have been discussed in the philosophical literature:\footnote{See \citeauthor{fraser2016higgs} 2016; \citeauthor{dardashti2017confirmation} 2017; \citeauthor{dardashti2019hawking} 2019; \citeauthor{fraser2020development} 2020; \citeauthor{crowther2021we} 2021.} in particular, it provides a much closer connection between condensed matter physics and high-energy physics than previously considered examples.\footnote{While we will not undertake a detailed philosophical exploration of this duality here, it is clearly a fruitful avenue for research, which we are currently exploring in other work. }
+This is surprising, because, apart from the fact that the solid state systems in question are actually realized in the lab (\citeauthor{smit2021momentum}, 2021), the duality relation goes well beyond the analogies that have been discussed in the philosophical literature:\footnote{See \citeauthor{fraser2016higgs} 2016; \citeauthor{dardashti2017confirmation} 2017; \citeauthor{dardashti2019hawking} 2019; \citeauthor{fraser2020development} 2020; \citeauthor{crowther2021we} 2021.} in particular, it provides a much closer connection between condensed matter physics and high-energy physics than previously considered examples.\footnote{While we will not undertake a detailed philosophical exploration of this duality here, it is clearly a fruitful avenue for research.
+See \citet{cinti2025holographic} }

 In the philosophical literature, inter-theoretic relations such as theoretical equivalence, reduction and emergence have traditionally been discussed between similar, or at least closely related, branches of physics.
 Standard examples of theoretical equivalence are the relations between different versions of the Maxwell theory, between different versions of Newtonian mechanics, and between different versions of general relativity; and standard examples of reduction and emergence are the relations between statistical mechanics and thermodynamics and between high-energy and low-energy quantum field theories (arguably, the emergence of classical mechanics from quantum mechanics is one example where the distances are greater).
 Indeed, the discussion of inter-theoretic relations between more distant branches of physics, where the interpretations of the two theories differ more, has often been mostly in discussions of formal analogies, e.g.~between condensed matter physics and quantum field theory.\footnote{See, for example, \citeauthor{fraser2016higgs} (2016:~p.~72).} What strikes us as novel about the examples of dualities, such as the example of condensed matter and AdS-CFT above, is that these relations are not formal analogies but isomorphisms (or close to isomorphisms): and furthermore that, even if the physics on the two sides of a duality sometimes looks very different, there is nevertheless a deep match of the physics across the duality, i.e.~not only of formulas and formalisms, but also of detailed physical mechanisms, which can be used to answer questions about, and even to (re)construct, the mechanisms in the dual model.
 This ``matching of physical mechanisms'', and the related ideas of modelling, simulation and use of analogies across dualities, surely deserve further philosophical analysis.